alialobidm/paypal-ios-sdk-demo-app/README.md

 - When complete, the user is navigated to `OrderCompleteView` PayPal Web Checkout:
 - No dedicated SwiftUI screen - once triggered, it opens a web flow
-- Becuase there is no dedicated PayPal view, we handle loading and errors in a `coordinator` and in the PayPalViewModel
+- Becuase there is no dedicated PayPal view, we handle loading and errors in a `CheckoutCoordinator`
 - If the user completes the PayPal flow, we capture the order and show `OrderCompleteView`